webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Assassin-Strike.md

 - Ability/Cost/5
 - Ability/Tier/High
 - Ability/Pool/Intellect
-- Ability/Categories/SPECIAL ATTACK
+- Ability/Categories/Special-Attack
 ---

 ## Assassin Strike
+>5+  Intellect

 If you successfully attack a creature that was previously unaware of your presence, you deal 9 additional points of damage.
 Enabler.